lewibs/whatTheDuckIsThis/whatTheDuckIsAnObject.md

 5. input validation should not be done with setters and getters.
 It occurs often enough that you have edge cases in which you might want to do something slightly out of the ordinary.
 Like leaving a field undefined.

-6. helpers should be declared as functions at the bottom of the page.
-This keeps the scope of "this” if a method is passed from one object to another from struggling as it wont demand this functionality exist on every object arguments can be handled
+6. Helpers should be declared as private methods.
+This keeps them from being visible to the outside and maintains this "scope".
+The only thing it does poorly is keep methods being reattached.
+However, if you plan on making a function that is passed around between objects it should not be a method.

 7. passing in "this" as an argument allows functions to not be dependent on the "this" keyword, just the props attached. there are other ways of handling "this" as well.